iayanbhunia/AI-Tutor/README.md

 ## 🎮 How to Use

 ### 1. Configure Your Learning Preferences
-- **Education Level**: Select your current academic level
+- **Education Level**: Select your current academic level (defaults to **High School**)
-- **Subject**: Type any subject you want to study (e.g. Math, Law, Economics)
+- **Subject**: Type any subject you want to study (e.g. Math, Physics, Economics, Law) — defaults to **General** if left blank
 - **Mode**: Pick between explanation or quiz generation
+- **Number of Questions**: In quiz mode, choose 1–10 questions (defaults to **3**)
 - **AI Model**: The app will automatically detect and list available models

 ### 2. Ask Questions or Request Topics
 - **Explanation Mode**: "Explain photosynthesis" or "How does machine learning work?"
-- **Quiz Mode**: "Create a quiz about World War 2" or "Test me on calculus derivatives"
+- **Quiz Mode**: Type a topic and get an interactive quiz:
+  - A, B, C, D appear as **clickable buttons**
+  - After selecting, buttons are replaced with ✅ correct / ❌ wrong highlights
+  - 🎉 or ❌ result banner shown instantly
+  - 💡 Explanation revealed only after answering

 ### 3. Interactive Learning
 - Get detailed explanations with examples
-- Receive custom quizzes with immediate feedback
+- Answer quiz questions interactively with instant feedback
+- Correct answers and explanations are hidden until you choose
 - Build on previous conversations for deeper understanding

 ## 📁 Project Structure